curiosity-workshop/XPLPro_Download/XPLPro_Arduino/XPLPro/readme.txt

 Updates:

+    16 May 2024

+    -- added datarefTouch(dataref) method to ask the plugin to update specified dataref.
+This is experimental, probably redundant and should be used sparingly lest much dataflow be induced.
+Only use this if you know why you might want to use it.

+    10 May 2024

     -- Data scaling now enabled for dataref values sent from the plugin to the arduino.

     -- Improvement made to send only amount of digits requested with "precision" parameter on float datarefs, reducing dataflow from the plugin to the arduino.